irontec/ivozprovider/doc/sphinx/administration_portal/brand/providers/carriers.rst

         Chosen currency will be used in cost calculation, balance movements and remaining money operations of this carrier.

+    Local socket
+        Selected address will be used as source address for signalling with this carrier.
+Brand operator can choose among addresses assigned by main operator via :ref:`Brands`.
+Read :ref:`Proxy Trunks` for further details.

 Cost calculation
 ****************